baskarmib/mywebsite/content/posts/2019/12/31/Tech Launchers.md

 You will define the rules on when you want to connect and the frequency.

+### Final Thoughts

 I will refine the program as we start.
 Let us close the gap.

 Why should our future aspiring programmers reinvent the wheel?

-I am in as a Tech Launcher and excited to launch as many as I can.
+I am in as a Tech Launcher and excited to launch as many as I can this new year.
 If you are interested in joining me in this journey, you can reach out to me for more details.

 This is a voluntary initiative to help.
 The program enforces JavaScript and Friends "Code of Conduct".